MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/cordova-development-environment.md

 **Prerequisite:** As you setup your Cordova development environment, make sure to also read the [Setting up the MobileFirst development environment](../../setting-up-your-development-environment/mobilefirst-development-environment/) tutorial.

 ## Installing the Cordova CLI
-MobileFirst Foundation supports Apache [Cordova CLI 6.0.0](https://cordova.apache.org/news/2016/01/28/tools-release.html) or 6.1.1 at minimum (v6.1.0 is **not supported**).
+MobileFirst Foundation supports Apache [Cordova CLI 6.x](https://www.npmjs.com/package/cordova).
 To install:

 1. Download and install [NodeJS](https://nodejs.org/en/).